-5.3.
+7.3.
 Butch Renois and Emmett H. D. Renois Jr. (July 17, 2001; Galliano, LA)

 These are two sons of Emmett Renois, Sr., from the Shreveport area.
 The father, born in 1904, died in 2000.
 His daughter-in-law, Joycelyn, wife of Butch and secretary to Windell Curole at the Lafourche Levee District, shot a home video of Emmett, Sr., in 1992, covering some of his recollections of working in the Leevillle oil fields right after the Depression.
 Butch retired from Chevron, where he was first a production operator, then with the merger of Chevron and Gulf, was transferred onshore to run the supply operation out of Leeville.
 Emmett, Jr., retired from Conoco, where he was a driller, on Conoco's own rigs and on Rowan rigs.
-Both are avid hunters, but not down here: they go up to the old family place of origin.
+Both are avid hunters, but not down in the bayous.
+They go up to the old family place of origin.
 Emmett, though retired, fills in on the Edison Chouest "drug runs."
 The company purchases prescription drugs and painkillers from a local drugstore and delivers them to employees at their several facilities.
 Martial Babin, who started drilling work in Bay Marchand, off the beach at Port Fourchon in 1946, was Butch's boss.
+The Renois brothers witnessed an industry in transition, through the downturn of the 1980's, restructuring, increased regulatory efforts by the Minerals Management Service, and, notably in Conoco's case, automation of the offshore operations.